 On a sunny day in Seattle, people often say that the “mountain is out.”
 Mount Rainier is Seattle’s mountain, only sixty miles away (though often a two-hour drive).
 Over 14,000 feet in height, Rainier is the Pacific Northwest’s tallest peak.

-Mount Ranier National Park includes hiking trails through alpine meadows, temperate rainforests, and to gushing waterfalls.
+Mount Ranier National Park is one of the best places to visit in Seattle for those that love the outdoors.
+The park has hiking trails through alpine meadows, temperate rainforests, and to gushing waterfalls.
 Interpretive visitor centers provide detailed information about the area for those who wish to know more.

 Olympic National Park